Albert Quixall

 Manchester United F.C. in 1960 – from the left, standing: Maurice Setters, Bill Foulkes, Ronnie Cope, Harry Gregg, Albert Scanlon, Bobby Charlton.
 Front row: Warren Bradley, Albert Quixall, Dennis Viollet, Shay Brennan and Joe Carolan.

 Albert Quixall (9 August 1933 – 12 November 2020) was an English professional footballer who played as an inside-forward.
 He joined Sheffield Wednesday as a youth and debuted in their professional side in 1951.
-He played almost 250 league games for Wednesday and became known as the "Golden Boy", also being capped five times for the England national team.
+He played almost 250 league games for Wednesday and became known as the "Golden Boy", also featuring five times for the England national team.
 Quixall joined Manchester United in 1958 for a record transfer fee, a signing made by Matt Busby to rebuild his team following the Munich air disaster.
 Quixall played 184 games for United and was regarded by Bobby Charlton as key to many of his goals in this era.
 He ended his football career at Oldham Athletic and Stockport County.
 In retirement he lived in Greater Manchester and ran a scrap metal firm.